نوع مقاله : مقاله پژوهشی

 نویسندگان English

-Spinal Cord Injury (SCI) induces muscle atrophy by altering apoptosis-autophagy pathways.
+Introduction and Purpose: Spinal Cord Injury (SCI) induces muscle atrophy by altering apoptosis-autophagy pathways.
 Pharmacological and exercise interventions can mitigate SCI complications.
-Therefore, this study aimed to investigate the effects of aerobic exercise, resveratrol supplementation, and their combination on the levels of the apoptotic pathway proteins BAX and BCL2.
+Therefore, this study aimed to investigate the effects of aerobic exercise, resveratrol supplementation, and their combination on the levels of BAX, BCL2, and BCL2/BAX apoptosis pathway proteins in gastrocnemius muscle.

 Forty rats were divided into one healthy group and four SCI groups.
 The SCI groups were subjected to the following interventions: control, aerobic exercise, resveratrol supplementation, and combined aerobic exercise with resveratrol supplementation.
 Interventions commenced 14 days post-injury induction and lasted for eight weeks.
 Aerobic exercise training was performed for 58 minutes at a speed of 20 m/min.
 The rats were supplemented by a 10 mg dose administered via intraperitoneal injection.